irfanali1995/IrfanAli-CodingProjects/Weather-Activity/Readme.md

    - Backend fetches real-time weather data using the API
 3. **Activity Recommendations**
    - Algorithms process weather conditions and generate personalized activity suggestions
-4. **User Feedback**
-   - Users receive a list of recommended activities and can provide feedback for future improvements

 ## Challenges